Appar: Translations

 Francis Kingsbury and Godfrey Phillips selected and translated 39 out of 313 of Appar's hymns into English in 1921.
 These were published with small collection of Sambandar and Sundarar hymns in a book titled Hymns of the Tamil Śaivite Saints, released by the Oxford University Press.
 They stated that these were some of the hymns from Devaram (Tevaram) that they could hear being chanted in South Indian Shiva temples of their times.

 In 1959, Dorai Rangaswamy published a prose translation with commentary on about 100 Appar's hymns in Volume 3 of his collected works on Tevaram.
 More recent English translations of many more select hymns by Appar have been published by Indira Peterson.

 Legacy

-Appar is traditionally credited with converting the Pallava king, Mahendravarman to Saivaism.
+Appar is traditionally credited with converting the Pallava king, Mahendravarman to Shaivism.
 His efforts helped expand the sacred geography of Shaivism and bring fame to smaller Shiva temples.
-Appar sanctified all these temples by his verses and was also involved in cleaning of the dilapidated temples with his uzhavarapadai (farmer's gardening hoe) – now a part of his iconography.
+Appar sanctified all these temples by his verses and was also involved in cleaning of the dilapidated temples with his ulavarapadai (farmer's gardening hoe) – now a part of his iconography.